Dad joins daughter’s mermaid photoshoot for her birthday, the photos are hilarious!

 A young girl who recently turned 8 didn’t want the usual ‘birthday candles type’ of celebration.
 Instead, she wanted something more creative – a day where she can live her mermaid dreams!

-Professional photographer Desirae Deal, the owner of Lamar, Arkansas-based Desirae Deal Photography, helped Aspen transform into the magical creature by doing a photoshoot for her.
+Professional photographer Desirae Deal, the owner of Lamar, Arkansas-based Desirae Deal Photography, helped Aspen transform into the magical creature by doing a photo session for her.
 The day was going really well, but when the girl’s dad, Michael, came at the end of the session, things got even better.

 “I said ‘Well you know I think I have a mermaid tail that he could wear,'” she recalled.
 “It just went from there.
 Once she knew it was a possibility, there was no changing her mind.”